Skip to Content

 These regulations are to be read in conjunction with all other Statutes and Regulations of the University including General Regulations for Undergraduate Degrees, Undergraduate Diplomas, Undergraduate Certificates, Graduate Diplomas, and Graduate Certificates.

-1. Admission to the Degree of Bachelor of Speech and Language Therapy requires that the candidate will:
+1. Admission to the Degree of Bachelor of Speech and Language Therapy with Honours requires that the candidate will:

 (a) meet the University admission requirements as specified; and will have:

-(c) been selected into the Qualification based on a selection process that may include a written application, interview, and practical exercises;
+(b) been selected into the Qualification based on a selection process that will include a written application, criminal record check, interview and referee checks; and

-5. Every candidate for the Degree of Bachelor of Speech and Language Therapy shall perform to the satisfaction of the College Pro Vice-Chancellor or their delegate at least 200 hours of supervised clinical practice, in accordance with the requirements of the following courses:
+4. Every candidate for the Degree of Bachelor of Speech and Language Therapy shall perform to the satisfaction of the College Pro Vice-Chancellor or their delegate supervised clinical practice, in accordance with the requirements of the following courses:

 271.256 Field Work and Clinical Skills I